Nisha318/Splunk-Projects/Statistical Processing/Transforming Data.md

 ![image](https://github.com/user-attachments/assets/b7e40c02-0e8f-44b7-8838-4bc673408f32)

-### Security wants to identify the types of content employees are viewing while on the
+### Security wants to identify the types of content employees are viewing while on the network.
-network.
 Specifically, they want to know the rare content types as these can potentially be malicious.
-Use the rare command to identify uncommon content types employees are accessing while on the internal network.

 ```bash
 index=network sourcetype=cisco_wsa_squid